hexgolems/schem/README.md

 using only a simple HTML file with stub divs.
 Many clients can connect to the same controller which trivially allows to have custom multi-monitor setups.

-Make The Tool backend Agnostic
+Make the tool backend agnostic
 ------------------------------
 There is a vast amount of different debuggers out there.
 SchemDBG tries to make it quite simple to implement custom backends for our frontend (and maybe even